Hide and Seek (1964 film)

-Hide and Seek is a 1964 British thriller film directed by Cy Endfield.
+Hide and Seek is a 1964 British thriller film directed by Cy Endfield and starring Ian Carmichael, Curt Jurgens and Janet Munro.
+It was written by Robert Foshko and David Stone based on a story by Harold Greene.
+Cy Endfield made the film before Zulu (1964) but it was released afterwards.
+Carmichael called the film "a great disappointment".

 Plot

 David Garrett is a professor of astrophysics at the University of Cambridge, working on tracking Russian rocket launches.
 He meets up with an old mentor and friend, Frank Melnicker, who is playing multiple games of chess at a display of simultaneous play at a temperance hall.
 Garrett is confused by the apparently secretive way that one player, Richter, transfers the knight chess piece to Melnicker.
 When Melnicker notices two individuals enter the hall he is distracted and excuses himself for the lunch break.
 Garrett offers to drive Melnicker to his hotel.
 There are two people waiting for Melnicker outside his hotel.
 When Garrett intimates that since they are in England that Melnicker could find safety, Melnicker cryptically tells Garrett that he should recall his seventh chess move.

 Garrett's driver informs him that Major McPherson wishes to meet with him.
 At the meeting, the Major tells Garrett that he must stop socialising with Melnicker since he is a known communist.

 Garrett arrives at the Ministry of Defence for a meeting, and while in the bathroom a box of chess pieces is dropped off to him that his driver believes he mistakenly left in the car.
 In fact, it was left by Melnicker.
 It contains the knight chess piece and a money belt containing a considerable amount of money.
 Garrett takes the chess piece and money belt with him and leaves the building to return to the hall where the chess demonstration was happening.

 When he arrives at the hall he finds the display being torn down, with the demonstration cancelled due to Melnicker not returning after lunch.
 Garrett remembers the moves Melnicker had made and comes up with "king’s square four".
 When he goes outside and says this to a cabby, the cabby suggests "King’s Square" in Chelsea, which they drive to.

 At the address, Garrett rings the doorbell to the flat and a young woman named Maggie calls to him from the second floor.
 She apparently is expecting him and throws down keys so he can let himself in.
 Others arrive, culminating in an entire wedding reception happening.
 Garrett is starting to doubt he is in the correct place, when he sees Maggie talking to Richter and finds a room upstairs with a chessboard that is missing the knight piece he has.
 Garrett has an opportunity to talk with Maggie and finds out she does know of Melnicker.
 Maggie then says she has to leave and Garrett leaves alone after copying down Maggie's phone number.